andreyc0d3r/Wordpress-Pagination-Class/README.md

 # Wordpress-Pagination-Class
-This class helps generate pagination by relaying on WordPress core functions.
+This class helps to generate pagination by relaying on WordPress core functions.
 The difference is with this class its easier to modify the styling of the previous/next buttons and page numbers

 Pagination class in action can be found on [Digital Apps Blog](https://digitalapps.co/blog/)